ashistiwari2/Google-Speech-To-Text-API-Streamlit-Python/README.md

 ## App Display

-If you uploaded your own wave file containing speech, this is how the app might look.
+This is how the app looks after uploading one of our samples.

 ![App pic](misc/running_app.PNG)